-- 23. When providing actuarial advice in an area which is the subject of a Professional Standard, Guidance Note, or Mandatory Guidance Note published by the Institute, any report which is the responsibility of an actuary must state that the report has complied with the particular standard.
-In the event of departures from Professional Standards and Guidance Notes (other than Mandatory Guidance Notes), the report must state the extent to which the report does not comply and provide a justification for the departures. - 24.
-An actuary is expected to include in any report a statement indicating to whom the report is addressed, a statement describing or clearly identifying the data and the actuarial methods and assumptions employed, and a statement drawing attention to any important implications of those methods. - 25.
-Actuaries should exercise their best judgement to ensure that any advice provided is based on sufficient and reliable data, on adequate and appropriate assumptions, and on sound actuarial principles. - 26.
-If, nevertheless, an actuary carries out a study which in the actuary's opinion deviates from the requirements of Section 25, any resulting report, recommendation or certificate submitted by the actuary must include an appropriate qualification.
+- 25. When providing Actuarial Advice in an area which is the subject of a Professional Standard, Guidance Note or Mandatory Guidance Note published by the Institute, any report which is the responsibility of an Actuary must state that the report has complied with the particular standard.
+There may be occasions where departures from a Professional Standard or Guidance Note are made, and in such cases the report must state the extent to which it does not comply and provide a justification for such departures.
+No departures are permitted from Mandatory Guidance Notes (see Section 22). - 26.
+An Actuary is expected to include in any report a statement indicating to whom the report is addressed, a statement describing or clearly identifying the data and the actuarial methods and assumptions employed, and a statement drawing attention to any important implications of those methods.
+Any report should contain sufficient information and discussion to enable the client to form a view on the appropriateness and implications of the recommendations.

+- 27. Actuaries must exercise their best judgement to ensure that any advice provided is based on sufficient and reliable data, on adequate and appropriate assumptions, and on sound actuarial principles. - 28.
+If, nevertheless, an Actuary carries out a study which, in the Actuary's opinion deviates from the requirements of Section 27, any resulting report, recommendation or certificate submitted by the Actuary must include an appropriate qualification.